perfact/zodbsync/README.md

 diff-friendly, placing, for example, lists of roles for a specific permission onto one line each.
 When transferring commits from a system that used the old recording to one that uses the new one, `zodbsync reformat` can be used to rewrite commits of the old to the new version.

 Use a separate repository clone, check out the starting point and pick the commits that used the old formatting on top of it.
-Now execute `zodbsync reformat START`, which will add a commit that reformats the complete repository after `START`, followed by rewritten commits that correspond to the original ones, but using the new formatting.
+Executing `reformat` will add a commit that reformats the complete repository after the starting point, followed by rewritten commits that correspond to the original ones, but using the new formatting.
 Finally, pick these commits onto the target system.
+Detailed steps:

+  * find the commit ID of the first commit you want to reformat, this ID will be referred to as `START`

+  * from the source branch or system, check out the commit before `START` and create a work branch
+    * `git checkout START~`
+    * `git checkout -b <work-branch>`

+  * pick the commits to be reformatted into the work branch
+    * `git cherry-pick -Xno-renames <commit-ids ...>`

+  * run `reformat`: this will create a commit between `START~` and `START` containing the reformatting of the entire repo from old to new format and applies the following commits as if they had been committed using the new format
+    * `zodbsync reformat START~`

+  * if the project also contains commits made after the format change, `cherry-pick` them into the work branch now

+  * push the work branch to the target system and `zodbsync pick` the commits (except the `zodbsync reformat` commit)

 Hint: This requires `git` in version 2.22 or above.